robert-lieck/pythontemplatepackage/README.md

 - create the `gh-pages` branch
 - enable GitHub pages on `gh-pages` branch using the `/` (root) directory.

-The `docs` action build the documentation via `make html` and pushes it to the `gh-pages` branch.
+The `docs` action builds the documentation via `make html` and pushes it to the `gh-pages` branch.
 It does _not_ run `make doctest`, you have to do this locally to check.